Welcome to the waste directory - electrical (weee)

 - There is a legal requirement to recycle electrical and electronic equipment.

 - It is your responsibility to wipe data from any hard drives; however, our contractor will check and wipe them as a safeguard.
+All hard drives that cannot be wiped are destroyed.

 The Data Protection Act says that: